gmanninglive/gmanninglive/README.md

 - 👋 Hi, I’m George

-- 🌱 I’m currently learning Javascript, React, C# and .Net.
+- 🌱 I’m currently working with Javascript, React, C# and .Net.

 - 💞️

-- 📫 How to reach me ...
+- 📫 How to reach me ... gmanningdev@gmail.com

 <!---
 gmanninglive/gmanninglive is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.